BAllanach/softsusy/src/supermodel/tsil/README.txt

    will generate an error message.
 Instead, TSIL_GetBoldFunction should be used to extract results.

+   A fatal error results if an invalid function identifier is specified, or if an attempt is made to extract functions from an unevaluted TSIL_DATA struct.

 ---------------------------------------------------------------------

 6. TSIL_COMPLEX TSIL_GetFunction (TSIL_DATA *foo, const char *str)